 Remember, you can be an excellent, loving, and actively involved parent and have a spinal cord injury!

 Oh Mommy!
-Stories of pregnancy and parenting by SCI BC Peers (PDF) – Taken from The Spin, Fall 2015 issue, p14-16.
+Stories of pregnancy and parenting by SCI BC Peers (PDF) – Taken from The Spin, Fall 2015, p14-16.

-Global News on Parenting with a Disability – video
+Parenting with a Disability video – by Global News.

-Wheelchair Acessible Tips and Tricks I Learned as a First-Time Parent – An article written by a mom with SCI
+Wheelchair Accessible Tips and Tricks I Learned as a First-Time Parent – by Stephanie Arrache, New Mobility.

 Parent Empowerment Network – A free email service for parents with disabilities of all kinds and spouses of individuals with disabilities.

 Wheelchair Mommy Mommy Group – This Facebook group is for mothers who are wheelchair users and parenting children.
 Discussion topics include adaptive equipment, common complications, problem-solving, and fertility questions.
 Find the group on Facebook and request to be added, or message Priscilla Hedlin through her website, Wheelchair Mommy, to be added to the group.

 Wheel Mommies – A Facebook group with 400+ mothers with SCI and related disabilities who are pregnant and parenting.
 Request membership from the group owner on Facebook.
 Common topics of discussion include sexual activity, adaptive equipment, obstacles, dealing with SCI complications, and helpful services and support.
 (This group is unmoderated and very active, with frank and open discussion of adult topics – not for the faint of heart!)